Clavering Castle: Pre-Conquest

-The site of this castle is unusual in that the ringworks and earthworks that remain have been identified as predating the Norman conquest.
+The site of this castle is unusual in that the ringworks and earthworks that remain have been identified as predating the Norman Conquest, and Clavering Castle was built no later than 1052.

 Ringworks are medieval fortifications built and occupied from late Anglo-Saxon times to the later 12th century.
 A ringwork was a small defended area which contained buildings surrounded or partially surrounded by a large ditch and a bank topped with a timber palisade or, more unusually, a stone wall.
 Occasionally a more lightly defended embanked enclosure, the bailey, adjoined the ringwork.
 Ringworks acted as strongholds for military operations and defended aristocratic or major settlements.
 They are rare, and there are only 200 recorded examples, fewer than 60 have baileys.
 Clavering Castle is one of a limited number and very restricted range of Anglo-Saxon and Norman fortifications and the ringworks are of particular significance for investigating the period.

 A series of earth banks, channels and pond bays have not been dated but are believed to be associated with a former mill.
 These earthworks extend for 200m to the west of the castle along the banks of the River Stort.

 The River Stort flows around the north side of the site and has been diverted to feed the moat.
 Archaeological excavations have established that there was a pre-Conquest settlement and the later Norman castle.